If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 You’ll be happy to know then, that the studies that do exist are unanimous in concluding that CBD and THC were both some of the most effective tools to reduce migraine symptoms in research settings.

 We’ve covered some of the most popular ways that research suggests CBD can help the body, and provide you with some evidence around this, but what about the mind?

 At this stage, we have to be clear and say if you or a loved one are suffering from mental health issues, please contact a healthcare professional immediately.

 Psychosis and related issues can be precarious, and you should never attempt to resolve them without help.

-However, CBD studies suggest the compound has some antipsychotic effects, and researchers believe CBD has the potential to be beneficial in treating schizophrenia, schizo-affective disorder, psychosis and other mental health conditions.
+However, CBD studies suggest the compound has some antipsychotic effects, and early research suggests CBD has the potential to be beneficial in calming symtoms associated to schizophrenia, schizo-affective disorder, psychosis and other mental health conditions.

 Sixteen patients were administered Cannabidiol and the remaining seventeen a placebo.